 Eagle Bay Brewery

-Perched on a hill with views across the paddocks to the Ocean in the distance, Eagle Bay Brewery has a relaxed vibe, with polished service from a well run team.
+Perched on a hill with views across the paddocks to the ocean in the distance, Eagle Bay Brewery has a relaxed, easy going feel that works really well for a South West wedding.

-Close to Dunsborough and just up the road from the white sands of Eagle Bay, it’s a great venue for couples who want a fun, relaxed wedding with stunning scenery.
+Close to Dunsborough and just up the road from Eagle Bay Beach, it’s a great option for couples who want a fun, laid-back celebration with big scenery.

 A beach wedding ceremony with a couple exchanging vows under a wooden arch decorated with white flowers and greenery, with guests seated on benches and clapping, on a sunny day with clear blue sky and ocean in the background.